a bit thing

 North Melbourne

-Grounded firmly in Blak, neurodivergent perspectives and lived experiences, a bit thing will create spaces of communal respite for mob to connect, geek-out and share what we love.
+Grounded firmly in Blak perspectives and lived experiences, a bit thing creates spaces of communal respite for visitors to connect, make a cuppa and experience artworks within a home shaped by memory, joy and care.

 About the artists